rktjmp/lush.nvim/BUILD.md

 As a further example, we will write our own transform next.

-## Converting a Lush theme into an Alacritty theme
+## Converting a Lush colorscheme into an Alacritty colorscheme

-As an example, we will convert a theme into a (truncated) Alacritty theme.
+As an example, we will convert a colorscheme into a (truncated) Alacritty colorscheme.

 > Note: Lush provides an alacritty transform (`contrib.alacritty`), but it
 > makes a good example.